Josh-XT/AGiXT/clients/desktop/README.md

   inside the Tauri webview because the user clicked something to start the session.
-* **Linux input**: cross-platform input automation comes through `enigo` 0.2 + `screenshots` 0.8 — the same crates `rust_endpoint_agent`
+* **Linux input**: cross-platform input automation comes through `enigo` 0.2 + a local `screenshots` 0.8 patch - the same API `rust_endpoint_agent` uses.
-  uses.
 On X11 a brief 2 ms warp delay is inserted before each click.
 Wayland portal fallbacks aren't ported because this client always runs in the user's session, never as a system service.